balazon/MNIST_CPP/README.md

 Usage for the MNIST data is the following:

 	printf("Loading data..\n");

 	// You may need to customize this function and the other functions called from here
-	// if you intent to use it for some other data loadData();
+	// if you intend to use it for some other data loadData();

 	printf("Loading data finished.\n");

 	printf("Normalizing data\n");

 	normalizeData();

 	printf("Adding bias\n");

 	// This is important, the NN assumes the data already has the bias as the first column addBiasToData();

 	printf("Creating NN\n");

 	NeuralNetwork nn{ Xtrain.M() };

-	//Set custom parameters here
+	// Set custom parameters here

 	// Add a layer using addSimpleLayer function with the number of the nodes specified
 	// To use tanh as activation, use addSimpleLayer(nodeSize, tanhM, tanhGradientM)